jgeneaguilar/react-ts-template/README.md

+# React TS Template

+This project is a template for a React app with Typescript.
+Linter and formatter, and their rules are added.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).